 Core seeks to provide individuals looking to overcome opiate and other drug addictions with strong and supportive connections with volunteer mentors.
 At the same time, it fills another need -- many college students, retirees, and moderately unfulfilled professionals are looking for a way to help bring about positive change without wasting time on transportation or prep.
 Core brings a human-centered, meaningful volunteer experience opportunity directly to people in the form of an app.
 Our website won the "Best Use of Facebook API" at HackMIT 2018.

-Compile quantum languages into the XACC intermediate representation.
+Compiling quantum languages into the XACC intermediate representation.

 Eclipse XACC is a framework that allows programmers to write their code in one quantum language and then execute this code on various quantum computing backends.
 E.g., they might write code in the Quil quantum language and then, using XACC, execute this on the IBM Quantum Experience backend.
 During my internship at Oak Ridge National Laboratory, I used ANTLR and C++ to develop robust compilers that parse and translate the IBM OpenQASM, Rigetti Quil, and ProjectQ quantum languages into the XACC intermediate representation.